higgi13425/rmrwr-book/_book/io09-building-blocks.md

   ..$ : chr "Return of the Jedi"
   ..$ : chr "Return of the Jedi"
   ..$ : chr "The Phantom Menace"
-  ..$ : chr [1:3] "Attack of the Clones" "The Phantom Menace" "Revenge of the Sith" ..$ : chr "The Phantom Menace"
+  ..$ : chr [1:3] "The Phantom Menace" "Attack of the Clones" "Revenge of the Sith" ..$ : chr "The Phantom Menace"
-  ..$ : chr [1:2] "Attack of the Clones" "The Phantom Menace" ..$ : chr "The Phantom Menace"
+  ..$ : chr [1:3] "The Phantom Menace" "Attack of the Clones" "Revenge of the Sith" ..$ : chr [1:2] "The Phantom Menace" "Attack of the Clones" ..$ : chr "The Phantom Menace"
   ..$ : chr "The Phantom Menace"
   ..$ : chr "The Phantom Menace"
-  ..$ : chr [1:2] "Attack of the Clones" "The Phantom Menace" ..$ : chr "The Phantom Menace"
+  ..$ : chr [1:2] "The Phantom Menace" "Attack of the Clones" ..$ : chr "The Phantom Menace"
   ..$ : chr "The Phantom Menace"
-  ..$ : chr [1:2] "Attack of the Clones" "The Phantom Menace" ..$ : chr "The Phantom Menace"
+  ..$ : chr [1:2] "The Phantom Menace" "Attack of the Clones" ..$ : chr "The Phantom Menace"
   ..$ : chr "Return of the Jedi"
-  ..$ : chr [1:3] "Attack of the Clones" "The Phantom Menace" "Revenge of the Sith" ..$ : chr "The Phantom Menace"
+  ..$ : chr [1:3] "The Phantom Menace" "Attack of the Clones" "Revenge of the Sith" ..$ : chr "The Phantom Menace"
   ..$ : chr "The Phantom Menace"
   ..$ : chr "The Phantom Menace"
+  ..$ : chr "The Phantom Menace"
-  ..$ : chr [1:3] "Attack of the Clones" "The Phantom Menace" "Revenge of the Sith" ..$ : chr [1:3] "Attack of the Clones" "The Phantom Menace" "Revenge of the Sith" ..$ : chr [1:3] "Attack of the Clones" "The Phantom Menace" "Revenge of the Sith" ..$ : chr [1:2] "The Phantom Menace" "Revenge of the Sith" ..$ : chr [1:2] "The Phantom Menace" "Revenge of the Sith" ..$ : chr [1:2] "The Phantom Menace" "Revenge of the Sith" ..$ : chr "The Phantom Menace"
+  ..$ : chr [1:3] "The Phantom Menace" "Attack of the Clones" "Revenge of the Sith" ..$ : chr [1:3] "The Phantom Menace" "Attack of the Clones" "Revenge of the Sith" ..$ : chr [1:3] "The Phantom Menace" "Attack of the Clones" "Revenge of the Sith" ..$ : chr [1:2] "The Phantom Menace" "Revenge of the Sith" ..$ : chr [1:2] "The Phantom Menace" "Revenge of the Sith" ..$ : chr [1:2] "The Phantom Menace" "Revenge of the Sith" ..$ : chr "The Phantom Menace"
-  ..$ : chr [1:3] "Attack of the Clones" "The Phantom Menace" "Revenge of the Sith" ..$ : chr [1:2] "Attack of the Clones" "The Phantom Menace" ..$ : chr "Attack of the Clones"
+  ..$ : chr [1:3] "The Phantom Menace" "Attack of the Clones" "Revenge of the Sith" ..$ : chr [1:2] "The Phantom Menace" "Attack of the Clones" ..$ : chr "Attack of the Clones"
   ..$ : chr "Attack of the Clones"
   ..$ : chr "Attack of the Clones"